jwuensche/scionlab-scripts/docs/testbeds/exo-geni.md

 After the changes got submitted, Flukes will try to get the resources up and ready.
 To view the progress on this, click on `My Slices` and select your slice and hit `Query`.

+!!! info
+    You can also use the `Query` feature of Flukes to check the status of any runing slice you have access to.

 ![Flukes Query](../img/flukes07.png)
 ![Flukes Slice Selection](../img/flukes08.png)
 ![Flukes Query Status](../img/flukes10.png)